prajivinn/prajivinn.github.io/_posts/2023-08-20-Instagram-Engagement-Analysis-Dashboard-Using-Excel.md

 * probably the audience is not relevant.
 For example, when you scroll through instagram and you tend to follow that person because you liked a reel or a post from that person and then you forget about it. you don’t care about it anymore.

-**I would suggest the duo to focus on strengthening the hook i.e. make it more attractive/engagaing the reel at that start to attract wider audience**.
+**I would suggest the duo to focus on strengthening the hook i.e. make it more attractive/engaging the reel at the start to attract wider audience**.

 <br>
 #### Average Engagement metrics vs post types